disi-unibo-nlp/gomix/README.md

 - Try using a different criterion (other than general F_max) for early stopping when training NN models.

 **Major:**
+- Think of ways to improve the GNN component, which gives low performance gain when included in the ensemble.
 - Use protein features from InterPro as input, like other papers did (e.g., [NetGO](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6602452/), [NetGO 2.0](https://academic.oup.com/nar/article/49/W1/W469/6285266) and [DeepGraphGO](https://academic.oup.com/bioinformatics/article/37/Supplement_1/i262/6319663)).
 - Use text embeddings of protein-associated documents as input, a bit like [NetGO 2.0](https://academic.oup.com/nar/article/49/W1/W469/6285266#267025483) did (see "LR-text").
 - Add [Proteinfer](https://google-research.github.io/proteinfer/) as component ([GitHub](https://github.com/google-research/proteinfer/tree/master)).